Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 <sub>***[12:33] Back to work...***</sub>

-<sub>I love it when I actually do my morning meditation (*and the best part, now I do it in open, sitting in fresh air.
+<sub>I love it when I actually *do* my morning meditation (*and the best part is, now I sit in an open place, inhaling just the fresh air.
 It's literally the best thing.*).</sub>

-<sub>After 2 full day rest, now I'm back to work today.
-Hoping the day hoes well :)</sub>
+<sub>After 2 full days of rest, now I'm back to work today.
+Hoping the day goes well :)</sub>

 ---